Unicare aces at documenting rehabilitation results

 l have a clear impression that healthcare professionals see the benefit of having information about the patient easily accessible and having more time freed up for patient work.
 Then it is also more motivating to use the system, he says.

 - CheckWare's solutions are in accordance with our needs.
-The digital solution makes correct and useful information easily accessible to healthcare professionals, and we avoid binders and paper-based assessments.
+The digital solution makes correct and useful information easily accessible to healthcare professionals, and we avoid binders and paper-based measures.

 Harald Kåre Engan